Experience in Research - General information

 What is the obligation?

-Each student must ensure that they are enrolled in the course "Research Experience" (התנסות במחקר), numbered:73-123-01.
-Once registered, the student is required to participate in research experiments for the following total hours: a student studying criminology is required to earn a total of 10 coupons from experiments in the department of Criminology, Psychology, or Neuroscience.
+Each student must ensure that they are enrolled in the course "Research Experience" (התנסות במחקר).
+Once registered, the student is required to participate in research experiments for the following total hours: a student studying criminology is required to earn a total of 20 coupons from experiments in the department of Criminology, Psychology, or Neuroscience.
 Please be aware!
-At least 3 out of 10 coupons must be obtained by participating in experiments from the Department of Criminology.
-Obtaining a "pass" grade in this course is necessary for completing a bachelor's degree in the Department of Criminology.
+At least 2 out of 20 coupons must be obtained by participating in experiments from the Department of Criminology (N.B., our department’s studies are often marked in the study list with CR).

+It is noteworthy that obtaining a "pass" grade in this course is necessary for completing a bachelor's degree in the Department of Criminology!

 Are there websites that accompany the course?